-***Important Update: We just found out that we can help you get a brand new top-of-line Casio PX-870 model for $200 instant factory rebate off the normal internet discount price of $1199.
-That would bring down the current price of the PX-870 to just $999…and we could also help you get it with no sales tax and free shipping along with a 3-year factory warranty.
+***Important Update: We can help you get a brand new top-of-line Casio Privia PX-870 model for $200 instant rebate off its normal internet discount price of $1199.
+That would bring down the discount price of the PX-870 to just $999…and we could also help you get it with no sales tax and free shipping along with a 3-year factory warranty.

 The following information applies to both the PX-770 and PX-765CB – but I will only be referring to the PX-770 model number

-OK, so how about the piano playing experience a person can have on this new model…what is that like?
+OK, so how about the piano playing experience a person can have on this model…what is that like?
 This is the main thing that people ask me all the time is…how does the Casio piano play & sound?
-For 2024 Casio has improved the piano playing authenticity of this model over the former one in a few very nice ways and kept a some of the popular features from the former model that most people enjoyed.
+This model came out some years ago and Casio has improved the piano playing experiencey of this model over the former one from 8 years ago in a few good ways and kept a some of the popular features from the former model that most people enjoyed.
 For those of you who don’t know, Casio is headquartered in Tokyo Japan and has been making digital pianos for well over 40 years.

 It’s just like having a teacher sitting next to you playing one part while you play the other, only you are doing it all yourself.
 You can then playback both recorded left & right hand parts simultaneously to hear how you actually did and what you sound like.
 Beyond that you can play an instrument sound live (such as a harpsichord, organ, electric piano, etc on top of both recorded parts so it’s like having 3 tracks going at one time.